 It might then be feasible to download the report and study the data before assigning them a match type.
 Once done with creating the list of unwanted keywords you can go about assigning them either at campaign or ad group level.
 To add the negative keywords manually, you can follow the following quick steps:

-Step 1: Go to your AdWords account and click on Keywords tab
+Step 1: Go to your AdWords account, go to the Keywords tab and click on Negative Keywords

 But if you think that is all that you might have to do, here’s a wake-up call, there’s much more left to do.